 Lifting Hair Color with 40 Volume Developer and Baking Soda

-The 40 volume developer (chemically known as 12% hydrogen peroxide) can lift hair color to 4-5 levels when mixed with baking soda.
+When mixed with baking soda, the 40 volume developer (chemically known as 12% hydrogen peroxide) can lift hair color to 4-5 levels.
 The process may go harsh for someone with weak or already chemically treated hair and can cause dry hair and breakage.

-However, if you have healthy and thick hair, the damage will be minimal.
+However, the damage will be minimal if you have healthy and thick hair.
 The results can vary as per hair texture.
 So, I suggest you do a strand test by applying the 40 volume developer and baking soda mixture on a patch of your hair and leaving for an hour.

 Also, use apple cider vinegar or neutralizing shampoo after lifting your hair color with baking soda and 40 volume developer, which will save your manes from dryness and breakage.